 Larsen’s, in the tiny fishing village of Menemsha, isn’t really all that close to the ferry landings at Oak Bluffs or Vineyard Haven.
 Menemsha is part of Chilmark, which is almost as far west on the island as you can get.
 But the trip out to Larsen’s is worth it, especially at the end of the day, when the sunsets from the picnic tables are spectacular.
 The menu is small – lobsters, chowder, stuffed clams and scallops, steamers and mussels – but it’s as fresh as seafood comes and really makes the case for life’s simple pleasures.

-Lobster Landing sits on Clinton Harbor, squarely in the center of Connecticut’s coast, and overlooks the Atlantic beyond.
+Lobster Landing sits on Clinton Harbor, squarely in the center of Connecticut’s coast, and overlooks the Long Island Sound.
 The small menu is written on a white board inside the photo-worthy seaside shack, and the owners welcome customers to bring anything they don’t serve.
 So while you should definitely order some steamers and the restaurant’s specialty hot lobster roll, you could, theoretically, bring a cooler with a dessert tucked inside.
 Just a suggestion.